ESGF/esgf-installer/README.md

 # ESGF Installer
 The ESGF Installer is a command line tool for installing the ESGF Software Stack.
-The software stack is comprised of: Tomcat, Thredds, CDAT & CDMS, PostgreSQL, MyProxy, and several ESGF.org custom software applications running on a LINUX (RedHat/CentOS) operating system.
+The software stack is comprised of: Tomcat, Thredds, CDAT & CDMS, PostgreSQL, MyProxy, and several ESGF custom software applications running on a LINUX (RedHat/CentOS) operating system.

 The custom ESGF software includes:
 - [ESGF-dashboard](https://github.com/ESGF/esgf-dashboard)